 - Pain especially when you bear weight on the affected foot possibly with bruising or swelling.

 - Difficulty using your ankle as you normally would and incuring muscle spasm or cramps.

-- Tenderness when you touch the ankle and a popping sensation or sound at the time of injury
+- Tenderness when you touch the ankle and a popping sensation or sound at the time of injury.